by John Clayson

 We can infer that the Scotch meat and NE Ports fish trains (840 and 905) would normally stop at Grantham for a locomotive and/or crew change, but the four Scotch fish trains ran through to New England.

-All six trains would reach Grantham in the evening through to the small hours of the morning.
-Thus they seldom appear in photographs.
 An accident involving the meat train, crewed by Grantham footplatemen, is the subject of another page here.

 Below is another extract from Fish Traffic, the lead article in The London & North Eastern Railway Magazine for October 1928 quoted previously, which describes the running of the express fish trains and the locomotive power used on the part of the journey through Grantham: